 The Bristol Stool Chart helps us to understand what is happening in our digestive system based on what we can see.2 Type 3 and Type 4 are generally good examples of what a healthy bowel movement will look like.

 Fibre increases the weight and size of your stool and softens it.
-The bigger the poo, the easier it is to pass, which means you’re less likely to suffer from constipation.
-If you have diarrhoea, consuming fibre will help to solidify your poo, as it absorbs water and makes it bulkier, so, therefore, less runny.
+The bigger the poo, the easier it is to pass, which means you’re less likely to suffer constipation.
+If you have diarrhoea, consuming fibre will help solidify your poo, as it absorbs water and makes it bulkier, making it less runny.

 Helping bowel movements isn’t all fibre good for.
-Having a diet that contains a good dose of fibre lowers our risk of LOADS of health issues.
+A diet with a good dose of fibre lowers our risk of LOADS of health issues.